Shadowjumper3000/DataBases-MenuExtraction/Design_Decisions.md

 ### **Handle Menu Updates**

-- Supports versioning and historical tracking of menu changes.
+- Supports versioning and historical tracking of menus.

 ---